iric-soft/km/km/tools/README.rst

 * rVAF(R) = nan

 For cases where M1 and M2 do not overlap, our rVAF are in fact Variant Alelle Frequencies.
-When there is overlap however, deconvoluting the total signal between all paths is an aspect that we have not yet developed.
+However when there is overlap, deconvoluting the total signal between all paths is an aspect that we have not yet developed.